In order to make that happen, we need to redirect our domain, because, at the moment, they’re separate entities with no connection.

 First of all, we need to grab the named server details from our hosting provider, which in our case is SiteGround.

-Log into your account, click on the My Accounts tab, and the Manage button.
+Log into your account, click on the My Accounts tab, and the Websites button.

 If you’re not using SiteGround, and you’re unsure of where to find the named server settings, contact your hosting provider and ask them to direct you to them.